EcoDynIZW/Drenske_2026_EcolEvol/README.md

  - R: Contains all R scripts used for data processing, analysis, and figure generation.

 ## Data description
-Capture–mark–recapture data: Capture histories and associated metadata used for survival analyses.
+- Capture-mark-recapture data: Capture histories and associated metadata used for survival analyses.
-Genetic data: Microsatellite genotype data used for population genetic analyses + STRUCTURE results.
+- Genetic data: Microsatellite genotype data used for population genetic analyses + STRUCTURE results.
-Spatial data: Geographic data used to generate maps of the study area and sampling locations.
+- Spatial data: Geographic data used to generate maps of the study area and sampling locations.

 ## Description of the R files